 Job hunters must keep in mind that countless employers and human resources personnel are utilizing the web and, in particular, social networks to get additional information on prospective employees.
 This growing method of gaining information on applicants has provoked many job seekers to “get off the grid.”
 But it’s important to note that information gleaned from the web can be what wins you a position as much as it can be what disqualifies you from one.
 Because of this, aspiring professionals should consider the following when attempting to perform their own online reputation management:

 1. Clean Up Your Social Networking Act:

 This one is a given, but the ever-evolving nature of social networking has made it more of a meticulous task than merely removing raunchy images or references to dirty deeds.
 It’s important to always be aware of your privacy settings, as the activity of friends can affect your profile through image tagging and wall posting.
-Whenever you’re informed of “updates” by-way of an automatic email from your preferred social network, examine privacy settings for signs of change.
-You may not be aware of it, but updates could include a reformatting of such settings and introducing new options that are defaulted to whatever the social network decides.
+Whenever you’re informed of “updates” by-way-of an automatic email from your preferred social network, examine privacy settings for signs of change.
+You may not be aware of it, but updates could include reformatting of such settings and introducing new options that are defaulted to whatever the social network decides.

 2. Expand Your Social Networking Act: